Patrickusaf/patrickusaf/_pages/about.md

 {% include base_path %}
 {% assign author = site.author %}

-Hey – I'm Patrick Svensson, a **psychologist**, **software developer** and **motorbikes** lover.
+Hey – I'm Patrick Svensson, a **psychologist**, **software developer** and **motorcycles** lover.
 I created this space to post about Psychology, coding or different stuff.
 I also love american football and good designs.

 My commerical experience dates back to 2013.
 I have worked in Germany and in Spain as a Software Development and currently I am developing my Psychology studies.